Cosmetic Dentistry Services

 If a diseased tooth is suspected, we begin by x-raying the mouth to see the shape of the root canals and to look for signs of infection.
 If an infected nerve is the problem, we apply anesthesia and place a rubber dam around the infected tooth to keep it dry and free of saliva.
 We then clean, shape and fill the canal or canals often in one visit.

-If you suspect you may have an infected tooth, please call Your Community Dental in Wilmington at (910) 342-9210 to arrange an appointment.
+If you suspect you may have an infected tooth, please call Carolina’s Dental Choice in Monroe at (704) 289-9519 to arrange an appointment.
 When an infected pulp is left untreated, the long-term damage can extend to other teeth, bone and even other parts of the face and head.
 But with a successful root canal procedure and proper hygiene, a root canal can remain healthy for the rest of your life.

-Getting a tooth removed is a common dental procedure here at Your Community Dental, Brown & Associates and throughout the United States.
+Getting a tooth removed is a common dental procedure here at Carolina’s Dental Choice, Brown & Associates and throughout the United States.

 A tooth can be extracted for a variety of reasons.
 One of the most common is because it is impacted.
 A tooth becomes impacted when it has been prevented from growing normally, by the gums, bone or other teeth.
 Wisdom teeth commonly become impacted.